The Business of Armaments: Armstrongs, Vickers and the International Arms Trade, 1855-1955. Cambridge University Press, 2023. 388pp.

-Dr. Spear is Associate Professor of International Affairs and Director of the FAO Regional Sustainment Initiative.
-She previously was the Director of the Elliott School’s Security Policy Studies Program and the Founding Director of the National Security Studies Program, an executive education program serving the needs of the U.S. Department of Defense and other federal agencies.
-Dr. Spear is also an Associate Fellow at Chatham House in London.
-Before joining GW, Dr. Spear was Director of the Graduate Research Programme and a Senior Lecturer at the Department of War Studies, King’s College, London.
-In addition, she was a Post-Doctoral Research Fellow at Harvard's Belfer Center for Science and International Affairs and a Visiting Scholar at the Brookings Institution.
+Dr. Spear is a Research Professor of International Affairs and Director of the FAO Regional Skill Sustainment Initiative.
+She was previously Director of the Elliott School’s Security Policy Studies Program and the Founding Director of the National Security Studies Program.
+Prior to joining GW, she was a Senior Lecturer in the Department of War Studies, King’s College London.

 Dr. Spear has published on a variety of subjects in international security, including arms control, U.S. foreign policy making, post-conflict peace building and arms exports.
 Her work can be found in Arms Control Today, Contemporary Security Policy, Security Studies, Strategic Analysis, Review of International Studies and World Politics Review.

 Dr. Spear has held fellowships at the Belfer Center for Science and International Affairs at Harvard University, the Brookings Institution, the Royal United Services Institute, the Institute for Defence and Security Analyses, New Delhi and was twice a visiting scholar at Chatham House.
 During 2023-24 she will be a Woodrow Wilson Fellow at the Wilson Center in Washington, DC.